Al-Shifa Hospital: Israeli media campaign

 CCTV footage that shows, according to the IDF, Hamas militants dragging a hostage within the hospital.
-The IDF cites this as evidence that Hamas used the hospital as a command center.

 Before and after the siege, the Israeli government engaged in a public relations campaign aimed at justifying its siege and takeover of the hospital.

 On 27 October, Israel published animations purportedly depicting a sophisticated underground Hamas command and control center.
 The animation reused scenes from an earlier video showing a tunnel under an UNRWA school and also used storefronts sourced from a commercially available asset pack.

-On 11 November, the Israeli Ministry of Foreign Affairs tweeted a video purportedly of a nurse at al-Shifa in which she backs up Israeli allegations of Hamas usage of the hospital.
+On 11 November, the Israeli Ministry of Foreign Affairs tweeted a video purportedly of a 'Palestinian' nurse at al-Shifa in which she backs up Israeli allegations of Hamas usage of the hospital.
 The Nation described the campaign as propaganda, and stated that the video was widely mocked, with many Arabs questioning its authenticity, and the ministry deleting the tweet in a day.
-The Daily Beast, remarking on the video, said "Everything about it smacked of high school theater—from the botched accent that sounded like it was straight out of an Israeli soap opera to the perfectly scripted IDF talking points rolling off her tongue."
+Northwestern University media scholar Marc Owen Jones, writing in The Daily Beast, said of the video, "Everything about it smacked of high school theater—from the botched accent that sounded like it was straight out of an Israeli soap opera to the perfectly scripted IDF talking points rolling off her tongue."
 France 24 found the video to likely be staged.
+Some sources alleged that the fake nurse was Israeli-based content creator, Hannah Abutbul, to which she denied the allegations, stating to Newsweek, that she was not the person in the video and was ready to "sue the people who defamed me."

 Subsequently, France 24, citing three experts, Michael Milshtein of Tel-Aviv University, Scott Savitz, an Engineer, and Daphne Richmond-Barak of Reichman University in Israel, found the Israeli-released footage of tunnels beneath Shifa hospital "do indicate that these tunnels have all the characteristics of tunnels that belong to the Hamas terrorist group."

 Some experts have said that questionable evidence such as stating an Arabic calendar was a Hamas shift schedule, and displaying curtains as evidence that hostage videos were filmed has weakened Israel's credibility, with H. A. Hellyer stating "The irony is they might find something and nobody is going to believe them, at this point their credibility is shot."
 Adding "We don't take seriously what a terror group says, but we do take seriously what an army says, especially one that's an ally of ours," he said.
 "So we naturally hold it to a higher standard."
-Muhammad Shehada, Euro-Mediterranean Human Rights Monitor Chief of Programmes and Communications, said of the requirements that Israel imposed on media outlets on their supervised tours of al-Shifa that the outlets have essentially agreed to broadcast propaganda, saying of the outlets "You are not allowed to speak to any Palestinian or Gazan to challenge what the IDF is spoon-feeding you.
-You are not allowed to go beyond the tour that the IDF has staged, so you stick to what the IDF wants to show you and where they take you.
-And you have to review the material with them before you publish, so that the result of that is not journalism.
-It's propaganda."
+Muhammad Shehada, Euro-Mediterranean Human Rights Monitor Chief of Programmes and Communications, said of the requirements that Israel imposed on media outlets on their supervised tours of al-Shifa that the outlets have essentially agreed to broadcast propaganda, saying that speaking to native Palestinians and Gazans and deviating from the IDF's tours are forbidden.